javascript-tutorial/en.javascript.info/2-ui/3-event-details/4-mouse-drag-and-drop/article.md

 [codetabs height=250 src="ball4"]

-Now we have the current "drop target" in the variable `currentDroppable` during the whole process and can use it to highlight or any other stuff.
+Now we have the current "drop target", that we're flying over, in the variable `currentDroppable` during the whole process and can use it to highlight or any other stuff.

 ## Summary

-We considered a basic `Drag'n'Drop` algorithm.
+We considered a basic Drag'n'Drop algorithm.

 The key components: